 I’ve been trying to become more financially literate recently, and I even picked up a couple personal finance books.
 One of them in particular—I Will Teach You to be Rich by Ramit Sethi—made me pause and reflect on the culture of saving money.
-Contrary to what you might expect from the title, I Will Teach You to be Rich isn’t about saving to become traditionally “rich.”
+Contrary to what you might expect from the title, I Will Teach You to be Rich (affiliate link) isn’t about saving to become traditionally “rich.”
 It’s about learning to use your money to live a rich life, in a figurative sense.

 Basically, the idea is that you set up your finances so you cover fixed expenses, save towards your goals, and invest for the future—but then you spend extravagantly on the things you love.
 For some people, that could mean traveling as much as they want, or running marathons all over the world.
 For others, it could mean spending $5,000 a year on designer shoes.